- How to apply for authorisation

 Note: information sessions for hexavalent chromium

-For other substances, we will continue to hold individual information sessions.
+- For other substances, ECHA will continue to hold individual information sessions.

 Purpose and scope

 The teleconference based information sessions aim to give future applicants for authorisation the opportunity to ask case-specific questions regarding the regulatory and procedural aspects of the authorisation application process.

 The purpose of the TIS is not to provide consulting services or advice on the preparation of applications or to pre-empt the evaluation of the conformity and the content of the application.
 The assessment of these elements of the application can only commence once ECHA is in receipt of the application for authorisation.